 Definition and context

-A social media aggregator connects to social media platforms through APIs, gathers posts that match your defined sources (hashtags, accounts, keywords, or mentions), and publishes them in a unified feed you control.
-The goal is to centralize content from many places without manually copying or monitoring each platform.
+A social media aggregator connects to social media platforms through APIs.
+It gathers posts that match your defined sources (hashtags, accounts, keywords, or mentions).
+Then, it publishes them in a unified feed that you control.
+The goal is to bring together content from many places without having to copy or check each platform manually.

-The term covers a range of tools: some are lightweight social media aggregator apps built for a single use case, like embedding an Instagram feed on a website, while others, like Walls.io, are full enterprise platforms that aggregate content from 14+ sources, moderate it automatically, and push it to websites, events, and physical displays at the same time.
+This term covers a range of tools.
+Some are simple apps that gather content from one place, like an Instagram feed on a website.
+Others, like Walls.io, are full enterprise platforms that gather content from more than 14 sources, moderate it automatically, and post it to websites, events, and physical displays at the same time.

 How does a social media aggregator work?